+I intend to develop a Plan II program in an interdisciplinary field of study.
+The proposed title is:

+Degree:

-Plan II Course of Study I intend to develop a Plan II program in an interdisciplinary field of study.
-The proposed title is: Degree: I have previously consulted with the appropriate departments involved, but I am unable to pursue my chosen field of study through an existing major.
+I have previously consulted with the appropriate departments involved, but I am unable to pursue my chosen field of study through an existing major.
 I have at least 45 hours remaining prior to completion of a degree.

-I understand that: my program must meet a) ♦ a minimum of 122 semester hours ♦ General Education Requirements; b) Plan II is not merely a double major in two fields; c) Plan II is not considered an acceptable way to avoid department, school, or College requirements, and no proposed program that is identical to an existing program with the exception of such requirements will be accepted; it is my responsibility to locate an advisor who has expertise in the interdisciplinary field d) I wish to study and is willing to serve as my Mentor/Advisor; and, e) my proposed program must be fully approved in order to pursue degree.
-Student: Signature of Student Student ID# (not Social Security #) Date
+I understand that:

+- a) My program must meet - $\diamond$ a minimum of 122 semester hours - ♦ General Education Requirements; - Plan II is not merely a double major in two fields; b) - Plan II is not considered an acceptable way to avoid department, school, or College c) requirements, and no proposed program that is identical to an existing program with the exception of such requirements will be accepted; - it is my responsibility to locate an advisor who has expertise in the interdisciplinary d) field I wish to study and is willing to serve as my Mentor/Advisor; and, - my proposed program must be fully approved in order to pursue degree. e)